-We actively engaged with the National Cyber Security Coordinator Air Marshal Darren Goldie, to provide him with a holistic picture of the incident and the actions we were taking in response.
-The formal coordinated Australian Government response to this incident concluded on 18 September but we will continue to work directly with affected Australian Government agencies and private sector entities.
+While the formal coordinated Australian Government response to this incident concluded on 18 September, we will continue to work directly with affected Australian Government agencies and private sector entities as necessary.

 INFORMATION FOR INDIVIDUALS

-HWL Ebsworth appreciates the patience and understanding of those affected as we continue to work through the impact of this incident.
-Working together with impacted organisations, we are in the process of contacting individuals who have been impacted to provide information and offer direct assistance and we have established a dedicated channel for enquiries.
-Given the volume of data compromised, this process will continue to take some time to work through, however we are committed to communicating with all impacted individuals as soon as possible.
+HWL Ebsworth appreciates the patience and understanding of those affected as we have worked through the impact of this incident.
+Working together with impacted organisations, we have been in the process of contacting individuals who have been impacted to provide information and offer direct assistance and we have established a dedicated channel for enquiries.
+Given the volume of data compromised, this process has taken some time to work through, but throughout that process, we have been committed to communicating with all impacted individuals as soon as possible.

-Where we have confirmed that core identity information has been impacted – drivers licence, passport, birth certificate details, for instance – we have offered Equifax Protect, a credit and identity monitoring service that helps reduce the risk of financial loss.
+Where we have confirmed that core identity information has been impacted – driver’s licence, passport, birth certificate details, for instance – we have offered Equifax Protect, a credit and identity monitoring service that helps reduce the risk of financial loss.
 HWLE has also partnered with IDCARE to provide impacted individuals with tailored and specific advice at no cost.
 Details on how to access these support services will be communicated directly to impacted persons, or see the contact details below.

 HOW TO CONTACT US

-If you have been impacted and have any queries, including in relation to the support that is available if you are impacted, please email firstname.lastname@example.org.
+If you have any other queries, including in relation to the support that is available if you are impacted, please email firstname.lastname@example.org.